San Ramón, Junín: Geography

-Situated at an elevation of 820 m above sea level, it lies at the confluence of Tarma River and Tulumayu which form the Chanchamayo River downstream and Perené River later.
+Situated at an elevation of 820 m above sea level, it lies at the confluence of Tarma River and Tulumayu, which form the Chanchamayo River downstream and Perené River later.
 A nearby attraction in the jungle is the Terol Waterfall.

-West of the city, is the Toro Huajrashga Mountain.
+The Toro Huajrashga Mountain is west of the city.

 Overview

 The city has a population of circa 30,0000 inhabitants.
-It has a warm, humid tropical climate, with most of the precipitation occurs from December to March.
+It has a warm, humid tropical climate, with most of the precipitation occurring from December to March.
 Temperatures range between 14 and 31 C. An airport with small airplanes serves the Central Jungle of Peru.